-AnturusAnturus Education, from the UK, bring the science of the outdoors into the classroom.
-With interactive science shows and workshops, hands-on resources and Skype calls from the field, Anturus show the wonder of the natural world through engaging and thought-provoking experiences for all.
-The Anturus team are experienced in the outdoors, science and film.
-Together, they make educational films and content that can be used in the classroom or just for science enthusiasts.
+Anturus (UK)Anturus Education, from the UK, aims to bring the science of the outdoors into the classroom.
+With interactive science shows and workshops, hands-on resources and video calls from the field, Anturus shows the wonders of the natural world through engaging and thought-provoking experiences for all.
+The Anturus team also uses their experience in the outdoors, science and film to make educational films and content that can be used in the classroom or just for science enthusiasts.

-Eddie GoldsteinFrom writing and performing science shows at the world-famous Smithsonian Institution, Eddie Goldstein went on to launch the highly acclaimed Science Performing Program at the Denver Museum of Nature & Science, where he was a senior educator for 23 years.
+Eddie Goldstein (US)From writing and performing science shows at the world-famous Smithsonian Institution, Eddie Goldstein went on to launch the highly acclaimed Science Performing Program at the Denver Museum of Nature & Science, where he was a senior educator for 23 years.
 A Columbia University graduate with a background as a professional magician, always-entertaining Eddie has performed his Magical Math and Science Show around the globe.
 He also conducts science-performing workshops at museums internationally, sharing the skills he has honed over many years, so that other professional educators can learn new tools for spreading the joy of science.

 Fizzics Education is a leading Australian science education provider of interactive science workshops and shows, specialising in engaging, hands-on STEM content.